John French, 1st Earl of Ypres: Corps Commander, Aldershot

 French was promoted to permanent lieutenant-general for distinguished service in the field on 22 August 1902.
-In September 1902, he accompanied Lord Roberts and St John Brodrick, Secretary of State for War, to Germany to attend the Imperial German Army maneuvers as guest of Emperor Wilhelm II.

-French took office as Commander of 1st Army Corps at Aldershot Command, from 15 September 1902.
+He took office as Commander of 1st Army Corps at Aldershot Command, from 15 September 1902.
 He attracted the attention of Reginald Brett, 2nd Viscount Esher when he testified before the Elgin Commission.
-Esher reported to the King that he regarded French as the outstanding soldier of his generation, both as a field commander and a thinker.
+Esher reported to the King that he regarded French as the outstanding soldier of his generation.
 However, Arthur Balfour the Prime Minister, blocked French's appointment to the Esher Committee.

 French was proposed as a potential Chief of Staff in 1903–04.
 Esher wrote "he has never failed" while Admiral John Arbuthnot Fisher—who stressed French's excellent record in South Africa, his skill as a judge of men, and his openness to army-navy operations—wrote "plump for French and efficiency", although Fisher hoped that French would be an ally in opposing Army plans for deploying an expeditionary force to Europe.
 French's appointment was—to his relief, as he did not relish having to fight with H. O. Arnold-Forster over his mooted reforms—vetoed by the King, who thought him too junior.
 Esher pressed Neville Lyttelton, who was appointed instead, to give French as free a hand as possible.

 French had been insisting since January 1904 that, irrespective of what reforms the War Secretaries were pushing through, I Corps should be the Army's main strike force with at least one of its divisions kept up to strength for service overseas, and managed to force his view through the Army Council in August 1904.
 French may have privately shared the doubts which others had about his intellectual capacity, but Esher wrote of him that his grasp of strategy and tactics broadened, and, although naturally gregarious, he became more aloof and solitary as he prepared himself for high command.
 In 1904 French urged the adoption of the Ordnance QF 18-pounder on Esher.
 He also recognised the importance of howitzers.
 At the 1904 Manoeuvres French commanded an "invasion force" which advanced inland from Clacton-on-Sea—many horses and supplies were lost, which apparently persuaded French that an enemy would find it hard to invade Britain successfully.
 In October 1904 French won Fisher's approval with a paper on the strategic importance of the Dardanelles.